kyungyunlee/mono2mixed-singer/readme.md

 [paper](http://archives.ismir.net/ismir2019/paper/000034.pdf)
 [blog coming soon]()

 I tried to provide as much code and data configuration as possible to make the paper reproduction easier.
-Everything is provided except the actual mashup audio files (examples in blog), and you can run the files under `mashup` to create data.
+Everything is provided except the actual mashup audio files (examples in blog), and you can run the files under `vocalMashup` to create data.

 ### Requirements